OpenEvalProject/evals/manuscripts/elife-65658/v2/manuscript.md

 ## Abstract

-There are multiple known associations between the ABO and RhD blood groups and disease.
-No systematic population-based studies elucidating associations between a large number of disease categories and blood group have been conducted.
-Using SCANDAT3-S, a comprehensive nationwide blood donation-transfusion database, we modeled outcomes for 1217 disease categories including 70 million person-years of follow-up, accruing from 5.1 million individuals.
-We discovered 49 and 1 associations between a disease and ABO and RhD blood groups, respectively, after adjustment for multiple testing.
-We identified new associations such as a decreased risk of kidney stones and blood group B as compared to blood group O. We also expanded previous knowledge on other associations such as pregnancy-induced hypertension and blood groups A and AB as compared to blood group O and RhD positive as compared to negative.
-Our findings generate strong further support for previously known associations, but also indicate new interesting relations.
-Swedish Research Council.
+Background:There are multiple known associations between the ABO and RhD blood groups and disease.
+No systematic population-based studies elucidating associations between a large number of disease categories and blood group have been conducted.Methods:Using SCANDAT3-S, a comprehensive nationwide blood donation-transfusion database, we modeled outcomes for 1217 disease categories including 70 million person-years of follow-up, accruing from 5.1 million individuals.Results:We discovered 49 and 1 associations between a disease and ABO and RhD blood groups, respectively, after adjustment for multiple testing.
+We identified new associations such as a decreased risk of kidney stones and blood group B as compared to blood group O. We also expanded previous knowledge on other associations such as pregnancy-induced hypertension and blood groups A and AB as compared to blood group O and RhD positive as compared to negative.Conclusions:Our findings generate strong further support for previously known associations, but also indicate new interesting relations.Funding:Swedish Research Council.

 ## Introduction